Dieters are forgetting to count the calories in alcoholic drinks, with one pint of lager containing the same amount as three chocolate biscuits.

 Mendoza said: "There is also strong scientific evidence that alcohol itself is a cancer risk factor - possibly through damaging our DNA."

-In fact, drinking as little as one pint of beer every day increases your risk of liver cancer and bowel cancer by about a fifth, and more than 20,000 cases of cancer a year are linked to alcohol in the UK, she says.
+In fact, drinking as little as one pint of beer every day increases your risk of liver cancer and bowel cancer by about a fifth.
+More than 20,000 cases of cancer a year are linked to alcohol in the UK, says Mendoza.

 A number of charities have started campaigns to encourage people to cut back on their drinking or stop completely, including Alcohol Concern’s Dry January.